When we started, how we evolved, and our major milestones - in a nutshell.

 The University Grants Commission accorded autonomous status to Loyola Academy's PG wing.

-National Accreditation and Assessment Council re-accredited Loyola Academy and awarded 'A' grade with a stunning 3.5 out of 4 CGPA.
+National Accreditation and Assessment Council accredited Loyola Academy and awarded 'A' grade in the 3rd Cycle.